Gradient based dCRAB optimization of a single spin#

 ts = np.linspace(0.0, t_final, 101)

-plot_signal_and_dynamics(gen, prop, ts, state_labels=[r"$|0\rangle$", r"$|1\rangle$"]);
+plot_signal_and_dynamics(gen, prop, ts, state_labels=[r"$|0\rangle$", r"$|1\rangle$"])

-3. Optimisation#
+3. Optimization#

-Finally, we define the DCRABOptimizerGradient that takes the
+Finally, we define the DCRABOptimizerGradient that takes the GOATOverGRAPE fidelity to chain together the GRAPE gradients to compute the gradient wrt the dCRAB envelope

 params = tone.get_parameters()